 It was at this time he chose to study Radiography at Oxford University before going to Stoke Mandeville Hospital where he worked in the Spinal Injuries Unit.
 He met mum there, where she was studying burns and plastic surgery nursing.
 They moved to London Hospital in Whitechapel where he undertook higher level studies in radiography eventually becoming a tutor radiographer.

-They made the decision to move to Australia so mum could return to her family in Perth.
-He found a job in Broken Hill that he was going to apply for and he told mum that he would stay there during the week and come home on weekends.
+The decision was made to move to Australia so mum could return to her family in Perth.
+Dad found a job in Broken Hill that he was going to apply for and he told mum that he would stay there during the week and come home on weekends.
 I think it took mum a year to stop rolling around on the floor laughing.

 A Return to what he loved